Executing Linux Commands from C++ with popen()

-Sometimes, you may need to invoke a Linux command from your C++ program and capture its output.
+Sometimes you need to invoke a Linux command from your C++ program and capture its output.
 Once you have the output, the next step might be to parse it and take some meaningful action based on the results.
 Fortunately, Linux provides a handy system function called popen, which makes this task much easier.

-Object modelling
+Object Modelling

-1. Able to launch a Linux command
+1. Launch a Linux command

-2. Able to capture the output of the command
+2. Capture the output of the command

 #ifndef __SYSTEM_ANALYSER_H__